-Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, conventional loans require a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt together.
-Recurring debt includes vehicle loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
+Recurring debt includes auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Loan Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to go over pre-qualification to help you determine how much you can afford.

 Atlantic Financial Services can walk you through the pitfalls of getting a mortgage.
 Give us a call at (732) 969-9300.